pachyderm/pachyderm/doc/docs/latest/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

 pipeline jobs for each state change.
 You can issue a transaction to start commits in each of the input repos, which creates a single downstream commit in the pipeline repo.
-After the transaction, you can put files and finish the commits at will, and the pipeline job will run once all the input commits have been finished.
+After the transaction, you ccan put files and finish the commits at will, and the pipeline job will run once all the input commits have been finished.

 ## Use Cases